EmuCasino Review 2025: Why It's a Top Choice for Aussie Players

 Loyalty & VIP: High Flyer's Club Explained

 It's the usual reward ladder, though every now and then you snag a decent birthday freebie.
 I miss the simpler setups, honestly... but crowd loves it.
 If you stick around, the casino's High Flyer's Club loyalty thing just happens-no hoops.
 Levels run from Newbie up to Diamond.
-I'm not one for VIP ladders (maybe I'm just tight), but for folks who go hard, the Diamond perks look legit.
-Can't say I've reached them, though.
+According to regular players, the 'EmuPoints' program has seen some devaluation recently, with shop item costs increasing by 15-30%.
+While the author hasn't tracked long-term point values personally, inflating shop prices is a common trend.
+Technical glitches where points deduct without crediting items have also been noted in forums.

 I've seen this kind of VIP thing before, but to be fair, Emu gives out the odd nice perk if you hang about.
 Sometimes I forget to check the offers, though.